Sustainability in Dining

 - 95% of all produce grown at the Sustainable Student Farm is used by Dining Services.

-- Annually, 600,000 gallons of raw milk produced at the University is processed by Prairie Farms and used by Dining Services.
+- Each year, 600,000 gallons of raw milk produced at the University is processed by Prairie Farms and used by Dining Services.

 - 70% of pork products served in the dining halls are produced in Rantoul, IL.